elementor/lokl-www/content/_index.md

 {{< youtube id="Eq9fbhDFhrs" autoplay="true" title="Intro to Lokl video without captions.
 Has partial audio description" >}}

+### Mounting volumes via site templates

+From version 5.0.0, Lokl now supports site template files, which, if present, Lokl will allow you to choose as a template for your new site.
+They're totally optional, Lokl runs just fine without them.

+Currently, these allow specifying directories from your host machine to mount within your Lokl site's container.
+This makes it easier for those editing plugins/themes/site files on their local computer and having the changes apply immediately within their Lokl site.

+Future enhancements to this templating will allow for things like specifying different sets of plugins/themes to auto-install in new Lokl sites.

+An example site template file is located within this repository, named `site-template-example.lokl`.
+There are comments in this template, describing how to use it, also described here:

+ - make a `templates` directory inside a `.lokl` directory in your `$HOME` folder.

+ie, on macOS, this would be `/Users/leon/.lokl/templates`

+ - copy the example `site-template-example.lokl` template from this repository into that Lokl templates folder, naming it something descriptive
+ - edit the volumes section to specify which directories you want to be shared from your host operating system to within the container running your Lokl site
+ - when you next run the Lokl CLI wizard to create a site, you'll be presented with a list of your templates to choose from

 ### Safety

 Running arbitrary code on your computer is never safe.